apache/incubator-heron/website/content/docs/developers/python/topologies.md

     my_bolt = MyBolt.spec(par=3, inputs=my_bolt_inputs)
 ```

-This way of defining a topology is compatible with the streamparse API.
 All you need to do is place [`HeronComponentSpec`](/api/python/component/component_spec.m.html#heronpy.component.component_spec.HeronComponentSpec)s as the class attributes
 of your topology class, which are returned by the `spec()` method of
 your spout or bolt class.
 You do *not* need to run a `build` method or anything like that; the `Topology` class will automatically detect which spouts and bolts are included in the topology.